honusz/Tonalite/docs/fixtures/changing_fixture_settings.md

 # Changing Fixture Settings

 You can change various settings of a fixture.
-You can access a fixture's setting page by clicking the `Settings` button on the fixture's channels page.
+You can access a fixture's setting page by clicking the `Settings` button on the fixture's parameters page.

 ![Fixture settings page](../images/fixture_settings.png)